 FAQ: What are some of the rules guests must follow?

 If guests are not excused for work they must arrive back to their shelter facility for dinner by 5:15 each evening.
-All guests who are not at work must sit down and eat dinner together each night.
+All guests who are not at work eat dinner together each night.
 Doors are locked at 7:00 every evening, which means that guests may not leave the house for any reason (even to smoke a cigarette) after that point.
 If they do, they are not allowed to return before speaking with the Director of Operations.

 To learn more about TIS and our S4 Program (Shelter, Stability, Support, Success), visit our About Us page HERE!